Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 To edit an existing page:

-1. Click **Edit on Netlify CMS** on the upper right corner of the page.
+1. Click **Edit on Netlify CMS** on the upper right corner of the Netlify page.
+Contact an Axway representative for the URL.
 2. Sign in to Netlify CMS using your GitHub account.
 3. Click **Fork the repo** to fork (create a copy) of the Axway repository in your GitHub account.